Adventure Possible

 Perhaps your adventure changes entirely or only evolves a bit to suit a different circumstance, such as budget constraint, children, or political unrest in some foreign land where you wanted to travel.

-For now, to get things started, pick the adventure most dear to your heart and strive to make it happen.
+For now, to get things started, pick for yourself the adventure most dear to your heart and strive to make it happen.

-Use your passion for the adventure to power you through the highs and lows of professional and financial challenges that lay ahead.
+Use your passion for the adventure to power you through the highs and lows of professional and financial challenges that lay ahead, but be ready to adapt and reshape the concept to make it more enjoyable or feasible.

 The adventure opportunities are limitless, which sometimes makes it hard to discover and decide on the right adventure.
-Here are a few adventures that we’ve had to get the ideas flowing.
+Here are a few adventures that we’ve had to get your ideas flowing.

 Bike Across America – A great adventure for younger and older adventurers that can be as fast or slow as you want.
 Go alone or join a group.